-If the property has a landline, the tenant is responsible for paying the bill.
-If there is no telephone line, you will have to pay an installation or connection fee to set it up.
+If the property has a landline, the tenant is usually responsible for paying the bill.
+If there is no telephone line, and you require one, you will have to pay an installation or connection fee to set one up.

-If the property has a TV, or you want to watch TV through a digital box, computer, laptop or mobile (including BBC Iplayer) then you will have to get a TV licence.
+If the property has a TV, or you want to watch live TV (or BBC Iplayer) on any device you will have to get a TV licence.
 The property only needs one TV licence if you live in a joint tenancy.
 If you have a sole tenancy and a TV in your room, then you will need a separate licence.

 When signing up for phone, internet and TV packages, be careful about discounted prices as it might be an offer that ends after a certain period of time.
 When that time ends, costs might escalate.